raspberrypilearning/astro-pi-guide/inputs-outputs/joystick.md

                 x -= 1
 ```

 Lastly, if the joystick's direction is middle, you can change the `colour`.
-If the `colour` value is longer that the length of the `colours` list, then it needs to reset to `0`
+If the `colour` value is longer than the length of the `colours` list, then it needs to reset to `0`.

 ```python
 while True: